NREL/rdtools/README.md

 ```
 ## Further Instructions and Updates

-Check out the [wiki](https://github.com/NREL/rdtools/wiki) for information on development goals and framework.
+Check out the [wiki](https://github.com/NREL/rdtools/wiki) for additional usage documentation, and for information on development goals and framework.